octokit/plugin-paginate-graphql.js/README.md

 ### Pagination Direction

-You can control the pagination direction by the properties deinfed in the `pageInfo` resource.
+You can control the pagination direction by the properties defined in the `pageInfo` resource.

 For a forward pagination, use: